List of He-Man and the Masters of the Universe characters: Fearless Photog

-1986 Mattel held a contest for children to send in designs for new characters.
+In 1986, Mattel held a contest for children to send in designs for new characters.
+44,000 people submitted their designs.
+Five finalists were chosen, and more than 150,000 people then voted for their favorite.
 Then 12-year-old Nathan Bitner entered the contest with Fearless Photog, eventually winning.
+Nathan was awarded a scholarship for 100,000 dollars, plus a five-day trip to Disneyland.
 Despite the contest's premise however, Fearless Photog never went into production.

+Fearless Photog is a heroic warrior with a robotic camera-shaped head.
+He has the ability to "focus in" on his enemies and drain their strength.
+His chest plate displays silhouettes of his defeated enemies.

 In 2011, Mattel revealed that Fearless Photog would finally receive a figure as the first entry in their six-figure Masters of the Universe Classics 30th Anniversary series.
 His bio depicts him as an apprentice to Gwildor who invented the Photog Emulator which got him a spot in the Masters of the Universe.
 During the Second Ultimate Battleground, Fearless Photog defeated Clawful and Whiplash.

-Fearless Photog had the ability to "focus in" on his enemies and drain their strength.
-His chest plate displayed silhouettes of his defeated enemies.

 Queen Marlena

 Queen Marlena is the Queen of Eternia and mother of the twins Prince Adam and Princess Adora.
 Both the original cartoon series and the 2002 series show her as suspecting her son is He-Man.
 In the 1980s series, Marlena Glenn is an astronaut from Earth, Boise Idaho.
 Her ship crash-landed on Eternia.
 In the 1980s series, Queen Marlena is portrayed wearing a crown and long gown and not doing much other than attending dinners with her husband King Randor.
 However, in the episode "The Rainbow Warrior", her skills as both a pilot and a leader are shown in great detail.
 Later in that episode it is hinted that Queen Marlena also knows her son is He-Man.
 This is later confirmed on the Classics toy's biography card.

 Queen Marlena in the 2002 series also wears a gown and crown, but unlike her previous incarnation, offers counsel to her husband and goes on diplomatic missions around Eternia.
 She is also able to fight with a knife and blaster to defend herself as seen when she is stalked by Kobra Khan and Tung Lashor.
 Unlike her husband King Randor, she did not have a toy made of her until the Masters of the Universe Classics line in 2011, which packaged her as both the royal queen and the space captain.

 Queen Marlena was voiced by Linda Gary in the 1980s series, Jay Scheimer in a few episodes of the 1980s series, Nicole Oliver in the 2002 series, and Alicia Silverstone in Masters of the Universe: Revelation.
+Queen Marlena will be making her live action debut in the 2026 reboot portrayed by Charlotte Riley.
+This is a version where Marlena take her son Adam from Eternia to her home planet Earth and teaches him of how to be a Earth human.